 - [5] Mr Aiolupotea was at the material time a licensed immigration adviser.
 He was a director of Breakthrough Consultancy Limited, of Auckland.
-His licence expired on 26 January 2019. - [6] The complainant, a national of Samoa, travelled to New Zealand with his brother in November 2017. - [7] Mr Aiolupotea's file summary (a log of file activities) records that he met the complainant and his brother on 13 and 15 January 2018, for discussions on a visitor visa, citizenship and residence.
+His licence expired on 26 January 2019. - [6] The complainant, a national of Samoa, travelled to New Zealand with his brother in November 2017. - [7] Mr Aiolupotea's file summary (a log of file activities) records that he met the complainant and his brother on 13 and 15 January 2018, for discussions on citizenship, residence and a visitor visa.
 He recorded that citizenship was to be "outsourced".
 He met with them again on 18 January to discuss the support documents needed and his professional obligations. - [8] On 22 January 2018, the complainant and his brother attended another consultation with Mr Aiolupotea.
 They both entered into an agreement with him on that day.
 He would prepare visitor visas for them.
 The total fee was \$1,190 (incl GST and Immigration New Zealand's fees) for the two visas.

-- [9] An invoice was issued to the complainant and his brother on 22 February 2018 for \$1,289, for two visitor visa applications. - [10] Two days later, on 24 February 2018, another invoice was issued to the brothers.
-It was for \$8,050 for the preparation and submission of "NZ Citizenship Application" for both of them. - [11] According to the complainant, the following payments were made by the brothers to Mr Aiolupotea without the issue of any receipts:
+- [9] On 20 February 2018, Mr Aiolupotea wrote to Immigration New Zealand seeking an extension of the complainant's visitor visa for six months, since the family would like to spend more time together.
+This request appears to have been superseded by the online application made one week later. - [10] An invoice was issued to the complainant and his brother on 22 February 2018 for \$1,289, for two visitor visa applications. - [11] Two days later, on 24 February 2018, another invoice was issued to the brothers.
+It was for \$8,050 for the preparation and submission of "NZ Citizenship Application" for both of them. - [12] According to the complainant, the following payments were made by the brothers to Mr Aiolupotea without the issue of any receipts: